Learn the differences between ACLS, BLS, and PALS in nursing, and when you'll need to get certified.

 ACLS certification is more advanced than BLS certification.
 While there is a significant amount of overlap between these courses, most nurses working with adults will still need to complete both courses.

-In an Advanced Cardiac Life Support (ACLS) course, nurses will review basic BLS skills, learn to recognize and manage cardiac arrest, learn advanced airway management techniques, learn about recognizing and managing strokes, and build effective communication skills.
-Even in non-intensive nursing programs, these situations will emerge quite frequently, which is why it is so important for nurses to stay up to date with their certification.
+In an ACLS certification or ACLS recertification course, nurses will review basic BLS skills, learn to recognize and manage cardiac arrest, learn advanced airway management techniques, learn about recognizing and managing strokes, and build effective communication skills.
+Even in non-intensive nursing programs, these situations will emerge quite frequently, which is why it is so important for nurses to stay up to date with their certifications.

 Pediatric Advanced Life Support (PALS) is designed to help nurses learn how to administer life-saving treatments to infants and children (who, due to their small size, need to be treated differently from adults).
 The topics covered in these courses will be very similar to the topics covered in ACLS courses and will include things such as the use of a child AED, recognizing possible cardiac problems, and learning how to effectively communicate as a team.